-DNA fragmentation testing is a type of male fertility test which measures the amount of damaged DNA in a sperm sample.
-All men have some amount of damage to their sperm DNA, but high percentages of damage may indicate greater difficulty achieving pregnancy with IUI and IVF.
+DNA Fragmentation is a type of male fertility test that measures the amount of damaged DNA in a sperm sample.
+DNA is considered damaged when the strands or chains are broken.
+All men have some amount of damage to their sperm DNA.
+However, high percentages of damage may indicate greater difficulty achieving and maintaining pregnancy.

 Testing for Sperm Quality

-For decades, fertility testing for men has relied almost solely on a basic semen analysis, which examines sperm concentration, morphology and motility.
+For decades, male fertility testing has relied on a basic semen analysis, which examines sperm concentration, morphology and motility.
 Still, around 30% of the 5 million men in the US who are facing infertility still do not know why they are infertile.
-This suggests that a semen analysis is inadequate when it comes to evaluating male fertility potential.
-While it can check for the presence of motile sperm that are shaped normally, it does not provide much insight on the sperm’s ability to contribute to a successful pregnancy.
+The semen analysis assesses baseline criteria but doesn’t provide a full or predictive assessment of male fertility.
+More recently, there is a growing recognition of the need for more comprehensive sperm quality testing.

 Sperm DNA Fragmentation

-Sperm DNA fragmentation refers to the amount of damage seen in sperm DNA.
-Essentially, calculating what percentage of the sperm has breaks in the DNA.
-Sperm are very small yet they need to carry massive amounts of genetic information to the egg.
-With so much DNA getting packed into a tiny sperm cell, it turns out not everything arrives intact as intended.
+Sperm are very small, yet they carry massive amounts of genetic information to the egg.
+With so much DNA getting packed into a tiny sperm cell, not everything arrives intact as intended.
+So, the DNA Fragmentation test evaluates the percentage of breaks present in sperm DNA.

 Sperm Chromatin Structure Analysis (SCSA) Testing

-Many tests have been developed to measure sperm DNA damage, but they all use slightly different procedures and result in different standards of measurement.
-The SCSA test is the most widely used method.
-It involves treating sperm with a chemical dye; broken sperm DNA turns red, normal sperm DNA turns green.
+Many tests have been developed to measure sperm DNA damage.
+However, they all use slightly different procedures and result in different standards of measurement.
+The SCSA test is the most widely used method, which involves treating sperm with a chemical dye.
+Broken sperm DNA turns red, normal sperm DNA turns green.

 Understanding DNA Fragmentation Results

-Like any test ordered by your doctor, it is important to consult with your physician or other qualified health care provider regarding specific questions you may have about your DNA fragmentation results.
+It is important to consult with your physician regarding questions you may have about your DNA Fragmentation results.
 However, on the SCSA report you will likely see a key with 4 values to help you understand your results:

 a.)
 Excellent to Good (less than or equal to 15% DFI)